microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-01.md

 ## Introduction

-While choosing the right migration strategies, such as re-hosting or re-architecting, one must assess the different risks, costs, and benefits.
-However, often the details of what is where and what is dependent on what within the technical stack is missing or poorly documented.
-All that may exist is out of date diagrams and a mix of monitoring tool metrics that must be "stitched" together.
+When considering migration strategies like re-hosting or re-architecting, evaluating the risks, costs, and benefits is essential.
+Unfortunately, the specifics of the technical stack, including what is located where and what depends on what, are often not well-documented.
+This lack of information may be limited to outdated diagrams and a mix of monitoring tool metrics that someone must piece together.

-Not having enough details about the current environment is hindering organizations ability to make the right decisions when planning what to migrate and when.
+The lack of detailed information about the current environment makes it challenging for organizations to decide what and when to migrate.

-To address this problem, Dynatrace’s OneAgent can automatically discover the application, services, processes and to build a complete dependency mapping for the entire application environment.
-So, let’s begin!
+To solve this problem, Dynatrace OneAgent can automatically identify applications, services, and processes and create a comprehensive map of dependencies for the entire application environment.
+Let's get started!

 ### Challenge Setup Diagram
 Referring to the picture below, here are the components for this challenge